 Fail2Ban is a tool that identifies unwanted behaviors by monitoring service logs, and can act upon that by banning offending IP addresses temporarily.
 Up until recently, Fail2Ban only supported IPv4 although it’s almost certainly running on many IPv6 capable systems as well.

-Update : It has been almost a year and we’re still waiting for the next release of Fail2Ban.
+Update : It has been a full year and we’re still waiting for the next release of Fail2Ban.
 To protect your servers, please consider using an alternative like SSHGuard instead.

 For a server running with a standard IPv4/IPv6 dual-stack domain setup, it wouldn’t help much to only block attacks coming in over IPv4.
 Even after successfully blocking an ongoing brute-force login attack over IPv4, the domain resolution server would return the server’s IPv6 address and the attack could start up again on the newer protocol version without restrictions.
 Without support for also blocking IPv6 addresses, Fail2Ban wouldn’t accomplish much more than to push more traffic from IPv4 to IPv6.
 Admittedly, this is an admirable goal in itself, but it’s probably not the effect the system administrator was going for.